PawseySC/container-workflows/_episodes/03-sharing-files.md

 * a container hasn't got any access to directories in the host filesystem (i.e. directories in the computer where you're running the container from)
 * as by default a container is run as root, any created file is owned by the group user.

-Let's see how these defaults can be overridden if you want to read/write on host directories effectively.

 ### Accessing host directories ###